-At March 4, 2021, the Company had not yet commenced operations.
-All activity through March 4, 2021 relates to the Company's formation and its Initial Public Offering, which is described below.
-The Company will not generate any operating revenues until after completion of its Initial Business Combination, at the earliest.
-The Company will generate non-operating income in the form of interest income on cash and cash equivalents and permitted investments from the proceeds derived from the Initial Public Offering.
-The Company has selected December 31 as its fiscal year end.
+As of March 31, 2021, the Company had not commenced any operations.
+All activity for the three months ended March 31, 2021 relates to the Company's formation, the initial public offering ("Initial Public Offering") as described below, and since the closing of the Initial Public Offering, the search for a prospective initial Business Combination.
+The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
+The Company will generate non-operating income in the form of interest income or gains on investments on the cash and investments held in a trust account from the proceeds derived from the Initial Public Offering.

-The registration statement for the Company's initial public offering ("Initial Public Offering") was declared effective on March 1, 2021.
-On March 4, 2021 the Company consummated the Initial Public Offering of 30,000,000 units ("Units" and, with respect to the Class A common stock included in the Units being offered, the "Public Shares"), generating gross proceeds of \$300,350,000, which is described in Note 4 (this amount includes \$350,000 of proceeds from the sale of Private Placement Warrants in conjunction with the partial exercise of the underwriters' overallotment option, which is payable to them upon the closing of the overallotment option).
+The registration statement for the Company's Initial Public Offering was declared effective on March 1, 2021.
+On March 4, 2021, the Company consummated the Initial Public Offering of 30,000,000 units (the "Units" and, with respect to the shares of Class A common stock included in the Units sold, the "Public Shares"), at \$10.00 per Unit.

-Simultaneously with the closing of the IPO, pursuant to the Private Placement Warrants Purchase Agreement, the Company completed the private sale of 5,333,333 warrants (the "Private Placement Warrants") to the Sponsor at a purchase price of \$1.50 per Private Placement Warrant, generating gross proceeds to the Company of \$8,000,000 (the "Private Placement").
-The Private Placement Warrants are identical to the Warrants included in the Units sold as part of the Units in the IPO, except as otherwise disclosed in the Registration Statement.
-No underwriting discounts or commissions were paid with respect to such sale.
+Simultaneously with the closing of the Initial Public Offering, the Company consummated the sale of 5,333,333 warrants (the "Private Placement Warrants") at a price of \$1.50 per Private Placement Warrant in a private placement to Haymaker Sponsor III, LLC (the "Sponsor") generating gross proceeds of \$8,000,000, which is described in Note 5.

-A total of \$300,350,000 comprised of \$294,000,000 of the net proceeds from the IPO (which includes \$350,000 of proceeds from the sale of Private Placement Warrants in conjunction with the partial exercise of the underwriters' overallotment option, which is payable to them upon the closing of the overallotment option) and \$8,000,000 of the proceeds of the sale of the Private Placement Warrants, was placed in a U.S.-based trust account at J.P.
-Morgan Chase Bank, N.A., maintained by Continental Stock Transfer & Trust Company, acting as trustee.
+A total of \$302,350,000 comprised of \$294,000,000 of the net proceeds from the IPO (which includes \$350,000 of proceeds from the sale of Private Placement Warrants in conjunction with the partial exercise of the underwriters' overallotment option, which is payable to them upon the closing of the overallotment option) and \$8,000,000 of the proceeds of the sale of the Private Placement Warrants, was placed in a U.S.-based trust account, maintained by Continental Stock Transfer & Trust Company, acting as trustee ("Trust Account").